SyncfusionExamples/How-to-show-only-required-toolbar-shapes-in-the-.NET-MAUI-ImageEditor-SfImageEditor/README.md

-# How to show only required toolbar shapes in the .NET MAUI ImageEditor (SfImageEditor)
+# How to show the required shapes inside the toolbar in the .NET MAUI ImageEditor (SfImageEditor)

-This repository contains the sample code to show only required toolbar shapes in the [SfSegmentedControl](https://help.syncfusion.com/maui/imageeditor/getting-started).
+This repository contains the sample code to show the required shapes inside the toolbar in the [SfImageEditor](https://help.syncfusion.com/maui/imageeditor/getting-started).

 ## Syncfusion controls